iPhoneSDKPro/routeREST/README.md

 Input Validation
 ================

 RouteRest allows you to handle input validation as part of the definition of your Controller.
+This is an OPTIONAL function.
+If the function is not part of your ControllerClass the system will not fail.

 	public function validateInputs($methodCall,$uriArray, $requestVars,$json){
 		switch ($methodCall){